 If you’ve been injured in a car accident in Las Vegas, you may be eligible to seek compensation from the driver who was at fault in the crash.
 You might have questions about how much your car crash claim is worth.
 You might already have searched the internet looking for a formula to tell you how much you should expect if you file a claim.

 Unfortunately, there is no one-size-fits-all formula for determining how much you will receive if you file an injury claim after a car accident caused by another motorist.
 Every crash has many variables including the seriousness of the injuries, each driver’s share of fault, and the insurance policies available to pay claims.
 It takes a careful review of all the facts and strategic calculations to determine the fair value of each car crash claim.

 But is there an “average” settlement for a Las Vegas car accident?
 The answer is that it really depends.
 Was your accident a minor fender bender or did you suffer serious injuries that will take time to heal, and cause you to incur medical expenses for months?
 It takes an experienced Las Vegas car accident attorney to analyze the facts and assess the fair value of your claim based on the specific details of your accident.
 It’s best to seek full compensation rather than settle for some hypothetical average payout.

-At Sam & Ash, LLP, our Las Vegas personal injury attorneys don’t settle for average.
+At Sam & Ash Injury Law, our Las Vegas personal injury attorneys don’t settle for average.
 Our attorneys seek the full and fair compensation our clients need because that is What’s Right.